GrumpyTanker/Ecowater-Hydrolink-HACS/README.md

 2. Search for "EcoWater HydroLink" in HACS
 3. Click Install
 4. Restart Home Assistant
-5. Add the integration via the Home Assistant UI (Configuration -> Devices & Services -> + Add Integration)
+5. Add the integration via the Home Assistant UI:
+   - Go to Settings → Devices & Services
+   - Click the "+ ADD INTEGRATION" button
-6. Search for "EcoWater HydroLink"
+   - Search for "EcoWater HydroLink"
-7. Enter your HydroLink credentials when prompted
+6. Enter your HydroLink credentials when prompted
-6. Select "Integration" as the category
-7. Click "Add"
-8. Find "EcoWater HydroLink" in the integration list and install it
-9. Restart Home Assistant

 ### Manual Installation
 1. Download the latest release from the GitHub repository